MikroElektronika/mikrosdk_click_v2/clicks/altitude2/README.md

 > Initializes I2C driver and performs the device reset,
 > after which the calibration coefficients be read.
 > Determines the ratio value for temperature and pressure measurements.
-> Calibration coefficients are necessary to read after the device reset
+> Calibration coefficients are necessary to read after the device reset.

 ```c